CONSTITUTION AND BY-LAWS

-Section 1 -Membership Qualifications Membership is restricted to persons having met the requirements of IHOA as determined by the Board of Directors, which at a minimum shall include the requirements of screening and proper registration with IHOA and USA Hockey by November 30 of the season in which they sought enrollment, and having paid the annual dues of IHOA and USA Hockey.
+Section 1 – Membership Qualifications Membership is restricted to persons having met the requirements of IHOA as determined by the Board of Directors, which at a minimum shall include the requirements of screening and complete registration with IHOA and USA Hockey by November 30 of the season in which they sought enrollment, and having paid the annual dues of IHOA and USA Hockey.
 Membership in IHOA shall be renewed each year.
 The members will be classified by categories approved by the USA Hockey’s District Referee-in-Chief.
 Members may appeal their category placement by notification in writing to the Registration Committee.
 Additional classifications, such as, but not limited to, “Tournament Qualified,” may be required, and qualifications and procedures for these categories will be established by the Board of Directors.

 Section 3 -Registration Fees Registration fees for all classifications of officials shall be the amount deemed necessary by the IHOA Board of Directors.
 This amount is in addition to the fee paid by the official directly to USA Hockey.